Hochschild cohomology and string topology of global quotient orbifolds: Appendix C

 we see that the induced differentials on the right hand side, are just the canonical differentials given by the dualization of the tensor product of $d_s$ with $\partial_{C_*}$ and of $d_s$ and $\partial_{S_*}$ respectively, where $\partial$ denotes the differential at the chains level.

-Because the map $i: S_* \to C_*$ induces a homotopy equivalence, we see that the induced map on the zeroth pages is a quasi-isomorphism, and therefore the induced homomorphism on the first pages becomes an isomorphism

-We have therefore that the spectral sequences are isomorphic after the first page and moreover that the filtrations are both Hausdorff and weakly convergent.
+Because the map $i: S_* \to C_*$ induces a homotopy equivalence, we see that the induced map on the zeroth pages $\Phi: E_0 \to \overline{E}_0$ is a quasi-isomorphism, and therefore the induced homomorphism on the first pages becomes an isomorphism $\Phi: E_1 \stackrel{\cong}{\to} \overline{E}_1.$ We have therefore that the spectral sequences are isomorphic after the first page and moreover that the filtrations are both Hausdorff and weakly convergent.

 The convergence of the spectral sequences tell us that $\Phi$ induces an isomorphism between the inverse limits (see Theorem 3.9 of \citep{McCleary})

 but as the cohomology groups $H^*\HHom_\integer(T(C^*),C^*)$ and $H^*\HHom_\integer(T(C^*),S^*)$ are both graded groups, and in each degree they are finitely generated (as we know that $H^*\HHom_\integer(T(C^*),C^*)$ is isomorphic to the homology of $\LL M^{-TM}$), then we have that (\ref{iso completions}) implies that there is $\Phi$ induce an isomorphism at the level of the cohomologies